Benson-Gikonyo/alx-higher_level_programming/0x08-python-more_classes/README.md

     Instantiation with optional width and height: def __init__(self, width=0, height=0):
     Public instance method: def area(self): that returns the rectangle area Public instance method: def perimeter(self): that returns the rectangle perimeter.

+Task 3: Write a class Rectangle that defines a rectangle by: (based on 2-rectangle.py)

+    Public instance method: def area(self): that returns the rectangle area Public instance method: def perimeter(self): that returns the rectangle perimeter:

+    if width or height is equal to 0, perimeter is equal to 0

+You are not allowed to import any module